RecuencoJones/SonarQube-Docker-Setup/README.md

 # SonarQube SonarTsPlugin Docker

-A simple docker container with TypeScript plugin by [Pablissimo](https://github.com/Pablissimo/SonarTsPlugin).
+A simple docker container with TypeScript plugin.

 Take a look at [SonarQube Docker](https://hub.docker.com/_/sonarqube/) for the basic usage of the container.